aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

-# Testing out the Frankenstein Automation Gateway
+# Frankenstein Automation Gateway Test

+## Introduction:
 Several months ago I found the [Frankenstein Automation Gateway](https://github.com/vogler75/automation-gateway) and finally got around to testing it out.
 This gateway allows you to access data from an OPC UA server via MQTT and GraphQL.

 Prior to implementing this gateway, I had very little experience working with APIs.
 So, implementing this gateway was a great way to learn about APIs, specifically, GraphQL.
 See the [Resources Page](/Resources.html#apis) for helpful API resources.